ff6347/gestalten-in-code/projects/find-your-way/index.md

 ![](./assets/images/algo-2.png)

+---
-#### _“Draw circles of various sizes throughout the sheet distant each other.
-Trace straight lines which intersect but do not touch the circles._
+* Draw circles of various sizes throughout the sheet distant each other.
+* Trace straight lines which intersect but do not touch the circles.
 ---

 The second attempt for an analogue algorithm, was more accurate on the description to obtain a similar result of the previously choosen work.